A quick guide for finding out if you can keep Cherry Shrimp with Guppies.

 - Rasboras (Small-Sized)

-Other aquarium creatures that can blend well with cherry shrimp include Corydoras Catfish, kuhli loach, Small-Sized Tetras, and White Mountain Cloud Minnows.
+Other aquarium creatures that blend well with cherry shrimp include Corydoras Catfish, kuhli loach, Small-Sized Tetras, and White Mountain Cloud Minnows.

-But, if it seems like too much of a hassle, you can always consider pairing up cherry shrimp with other marine creatures that I’ve included above.
+But, if it seems like too much of a hassle, you can always consider pairing up cherry shrimp with other marine creatures I’ve included above.